AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

 * The case is logged in Experience League
 * You can track updates and communicate with Support through the portal
-* Adobe Support responds based on the priority and impact you have provided
+* Adobe Support responds based on the priority and impact you selected

 >[!TIP]
 >